-Using the 'Three Conversations' approach we support people to remain independent in their own communities for as long as possible.
+Using the '3 Conversations' approach we support people to remain independent in their own communities for as long as possible.

-Mobile working and user friendly recording systems allows our staff to spend more time doing what is important.
+Mobile working and user-friendly recording systems allow our staff to spend more time doing what is important.

 The Medway area is one of historic importance with an exciting regeneration vision for the area, find out more on the Kent Online website.